mvmocanu/cookiecutter-django-docker/README.rst

 To build the project::

-    docker-compose build --pull
+    docker compose build --pull

 This template previously had a base image but it's just too much of a hassle and layer caching work well enough to have individual images.

 To start the project run::

-    docker-compose up
+    docker compose up

 The project will provide a small shim for running tests, try::

   ./test.sh --help

-Working with the project is the usual ``docker-compose up`` and such, nothing special or unexpected.
+Working with the project is the usual ``docker compose up`` and such, nothing special or unexpected.

 .. _Pytest: http://pytest.org/
 .. _Cookiecutter: https://github.com/audreyr/cookiecutter